jrausell/wprx-crypto-chart-block/README.md

-## Wordpress - Crypto Chart Block
+## Wordpress/Gutenberg - Crypto Chart Block

-### A Simple Gutenberg Block To Practice
+### A Simple Gutenberg Block
 This is a simple Gutenberg block plugin to learn and practice Wordpress plugin development, and React.

-The plugin uses different Gutenberg components.

 ![Screenshot](./screenshot.png)

+### Components
+The plugin uses different Wordpress/Gutenberg React components like the TextControl, SelectControl and others

+### API
+The market prices came from CoinGeko free API

+### TODO
+- Localization
+- Improve Code
+- Elementor compatibility